AnarchyTools/anarchytools.github.io/docs/atllbuild.md

 This is useful when packaging Xcode projects that resolve their imports through bridging headers, for example.

+## Incremental compiles

+By default, atllbuild tries an incremental compile.
+If you would like a full compile, use `--clean` on the command line.

 ## Implementation

 The `atllbuild` tool emits an `llbuild.yaml` file.
 This is undocumented, but we [reverse-engineered the format from SwiftPM](https://github.com/apple/swift-package-manager).
 You can see an example in our [repository](/llbuild.yaml).
 Essentially, this file contains the compile/link commands for building the swift module.